 - Java is an Object-oriented programming language that allows us to enhance, flex and reuse code.

 - The software and applications built on Java are very secure.

 - Java is a platform-independent programming language .
 The compiled byte code of Java can be run on any platform or operating system that supports Java Virtual Machine.

 - Java supports Automatic Garbage Collection , which is a memory management tool.
-With Automatic Garbage Collection, Java itself deallocates the memory of objects which have no more use in the program.
+With Automatic Garbage Collection, Java deallocates the memory of objects with no more use in the program.

 - Java also supports Multithreading, which allows the CPU to execute multiple threads of a program at once.
 This increases the overall performance of the program.

-- Java is a stable programming language and it has a core development team that continuously updates Java for better programming.
+- Java is a stable programming language with a core development team that continuously updates Java for better programming.

-- The Automatic Garbage Collection is one of the pros and cons of the Java programming language.
-Because of the Automatic Garbage Collection with Java, the user does not have any control over memory.
+- Automatic Garbage Collection is one of the pros and cons of the Java programming language.
+Because of the Automatic Garbage Collection with Java, the user has no control over memory.
 The developer can not manually allocate or deallocate memory when needed.

 - Creating a complex Graphical User Interface for an application is very hard in Java.

-Kotlin is a statically-typed programming language that is widely used for building Android-based apps.
+Kotlin is a statically-typed programming language widely used for building Android-based apps.
 Kotlin came into the limelight in 2017 after becoming the official language for Android app development.